-For further information on use of the associated flight leg data elements, please refer to section 7.5 of the AIDX Business Requirements Document.
+For examples of the use of the associated flight leg data elements, please refer to Appendix H.

 3.1.3 Multiple Message Destinations

 The AIDX XML structure allows for the creation of one message which can be consumed by both departure and arrival airports.
 This is only applicable should an airline (or other originator of flight data) wish to implement this option.
 Any change to these flight details, relating to either the origin or destination, must be communicated to both airports.